dermatthes/text-template/docs/README.md

 ### Adding Filters

 You can add custom filters or overwrite own filters.
+The default filter is `html` (htmlspecialchars).

 Adding a new Filter: